Brookside Dairy Limited: Overview

-Brookside Dairies is the largest milk processing company in Kenya, where it controls 45 percent of the dairy market, as at January 2016.
-The company's products, including fresh and powdered milk, yogurt and butter, are distributed in the East African countries of Kenya, Tanzania, and Uganda.
+Brookside Dairies is the largest milk processing company in Kenya, controlling about 45 percent of the dairy market as of January 2016.
+The company's products, including fresh and powdered milk, yogurt, and butter, are distributed in the East African countries of Kenya, Tanzania, and Uganda.

 History

 Brookside Dairies was established in 1993 by members of the Jomo Kenyatta Family, including his son Uhuru Kenyatta, who was elected President of Kenya in 2013.
-In 2009, the Gulf-area-based private equity firm Abraaj Capital paid US$18.7 million for 10 percent shareholding in the business.
+In 2009, the Gulf-area-based private equity firm Abraaj Capital paid US$18.7 million for a 10 percent shareholding in the business.
 In 2014, French yogurt maker Danone paid an undisclosed sum to acquire a 40 percent stake in Brookside.
-Beginning in 2013, Brookside has expanded by buying stakes in rival milk processing plants in Kenya, Uganda.
+Beginning in 2013, Brookside has expanded by acquiring stakes in rival milk processing plants in Kenya, Uganda.
 Ethiopia and Nigeria.

 Branches

 As of January 2015, Brookside Dairies maintained offices at the following locations: